"Damaging" fraud ruling could spell the end of Donald Trump's New York business empire

 If not successfully appealed, the order could strip Trump of his authority to make strategic and financial decisions over some of his key properties in the state, ranging from his flagship Manhattan commercial property at 40 Wall Street to his Westchester County estate Seven Springs, according to legal experts.

-Alina Habba, legal spokesperson for Trump's Save America PAC, said the judge's ruling is "fundamentally flawed at every level" and said they would "immediately appeal."
+Alina Habba, an attorney for Trump and legal spokesperson for his Save America PAC, said the judge's ruling is "fundamentally flawed at every level" and they would "immediately appeal" the decision.

 The businesses named in the ruling include The Trump Organization, DJT Holdings LLC, 40 Wall Street LLC and Seven Springs LLC, among others.

-In his ruling, Engoron concurred with New York Attorney General Letitia James, who sued Trump and the Trump Organization a year ago, that it is beyond dispute that Trump and his company provided banks with financial statements that misrepresented his wealth by as much as $3.6 billion.
+In his ruling, Engoron concurred with New York Attorney General Letitia James' claims in her suit against Trump and the Trump Organization a year ago that it is beyond dispute that Trump and his company provided banks with financial statements that misrepresented his wealth by as much as $3.6 billion.

 According to Engoron's ruling, Trump and his company overstated the valuations of many properties by hundreds of millions of dollars.
-For instance, the Palm Beach Assessor valued Trump's Mar-a-Lago club as little as $18 million between 2011 and 2021 — a valuation that his local property taxes were based on.
-During those years, however, Trump valued the same property as high as $714 million on his annual statements of financial conditions.
+For instance, a Palm Beach County tax assessor estimated Trump's Mar-a-Lago club to be worth $18 million between 2011 and 2021 — a valuation that his local property taxes were based on.
+During those years, however, Trump valued the same property at $714 million on his annual statements of financial conditions.

 Independent monitor will decide what is sold